When We Fight for What We Love

 Whoever controls language controls power in society because when you bend language to your will, you also bend reality.

 Let us take it a step further — what if I am just an American?
 After all, I have no legal ties to India, not even an Overseas Citizen of India card.
-When I drop the hyphen, I am not dropping the food I eat, the language I speak, how I feel in my skin, the clothes I wear, the holidays I celebrate, the music I listen to, my religious identity, or my Eastern values.
-I am, instead, beckoning all of this richness into America and the American identity.
-If I am, in my totality, an American, then the definition of the American expands.
+When I drop the hyphen I am not dropping my food, language, skin, clothes, holidays, music, religious identity, or Eastern values.
+I am, instead, beckoning all of this richness into America.
 And why not drop the hyphen?
-It is not always necessary to wait for the welcome mat to be rolled out, and as Frederick Douglass said, “If there is no struggle, there is no progress”.
+It is not always necessary to wait for the welcome mat to be rolled out, and as Frederick Douglass said, “If there is no struggle, there is no progress.”

-I am, indeed, delighted to be part of the Indian diaspora, an Oregonian, a Northern Californian, and to belong in other small communities, but I want to feel like I belong in this country as well.
+I am, indeed, delighted to be part of the Indian diaspora, an Oregonian, and a Northern Californian, but I want to feel like I belong in this country as well.
 I want to feel like there is a place for me in our national imagination; a place for a creative, kind, and nature-loving socialist.
-This brings me to my original question: who is a friend and who is a foe to America?
-Who is the American worth protecting, and who is disposable?
+This brings me to my original question, who is a friend and who is a foe to America?
+Who is the American worth protecting and who is disposable?

-I have to come clean that for the last ten years, I have had rage in my heart.
-Rage against different demographics that I learned to see as the enemy, so I know what it means to hate, or nearly hate, an entire category of people.
+I have to come clean that for the last ten years I have had rage in my heart.
+Rage against different demographics that I learned to see as the enemy.
+I know what it means to hate, or nearly hate, an entire category of people.
 How I felt back then was the result of living in too insular an environment.
-So, it is because I have traversed a formidable terrain to arrive at where I am today that I know the value of that very undertaking.
-One does not abruptly arrive at a language of love.
-It is a language you discover within yourself as you step away from hate.
+So, it is because I have traversed a formidable terrain to arrive at where I am today that I know the value of redemption.
+One does not abruptly arrive at a language of love, it is the reward at the end of an expedition.

-I was happy to see this baby reunited with his father, and I believe that the language of love, which will be the language that paints the picture of our future, is a language that cradles life as precious as this.
+I was happy to see this baby reunited with his father, and I believe that the language of love, which will be the language of the future, is one that cradles life as precious as this.

 Adrian Conejo Arias and his son, Liam Conejo Ramos, after being released from ICE detention